-You may have had some of your routines in place for a long time, for example, going to the shops on the way home from school, or everyone sitting down for snack together.
-You should regularly reflect on these decisions with inclusion in mind - might a trip to the shops be too much for a child who has mobility difficulties?
+Some of your policies and routines may have been in place for many years; for example, story time at the end of the day, or everyone sitting down for snack together.
+You should regularly reflect on these decisions with inclusion in mind - might some children with attention and listening difficulties benefit more from a story time earlier in the session when they are less tired?
 Is there a child who finds sitting with others very difficult - would he or she find a rolling snack time easier to cope with?